SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

 \section{Introduction}

-\boldunderpara{Ethereum and ERC.} Since the creation of Bitcoin, blockchain technology has evolved significantly.
-One of the most important developments is Ethereum~\cite{eth-1,eth-2}, a decentralized, open-source blockchain platform.
-Ethereum enables the creation and execution of decentralized applications (DApps) like financial services and smart contracts, which are self-executing agreements with the terms of the contracts directly written into code~\cite{dapps, sc-anatomy}.

-To govern smart contracts running on Ethereum, a set of formal standards called Request for Comments (\textit{ERCs}) have been developed~\cite{token-standard}.
-For example, the ERC20 standard defines a common set of rules for fungible tokens---tokens (digital assets) that are interchangeable with one another~\cite{erc20}.
-ERCs play a crucial role in the Ethereum ecosystem by providing a common set of rules and specifications that developers can follow when implementing smart contracts.
-ERCs ensure interoperability and compatibility between different Ethereum-based projects, wallets, and DApps~\cite{dapps}.
+\boldunderparagraph{Ethereum and ERC.} Since Bitcoin's creation, blockchain technology has significantly evolved.
+A key development is Ethereum \cite{eth-1,eth-2}, a decentralized, open-source platform that enables the creation and execution of decentralized applications (DApps) and smart contracts—self-executing agreements written into code \cite{dapps, sc-anatomy}.
+To govern smart contracts on Ethereum, formal standards known as Ethereum Request for Comments (\textit{ERCs}) have been established \cite{token-standard}.
+For example, the ERC20 standard defines the rules for fungible tokens~\cite{erc20}, whereas ERC721 sets the requirements for non-fungible tokens (NFTs)~\cite{erc721}.
+ERCs are vital in the Ethereum ecosystem, providing a common set of specifications that ensure interoperability and compatibility among various Ethereum-based projects, wallets, and DApps~\cite{dapps}.